RootCellar/PixelEngine/src/README.md

 Beyond this point lies the engine's source code.
 Enter if you dare!

+Any .java files in this folder are basic samples for games.
+They can be copied and used as you like.

 If you want to help with development, reach out to RootCellar9877@GMail.com (the owner of this repo).

 If you're just curious, go on ahead.
 The Game/PixelEngine class would be a great place to start.
 That's where the magic begins for singleplayer games.